BatyLeo/StochasticVehicleScheduling.jl/docs/src/math.md

 ## Stochastic Vehicle Scheduling

-Stochastic vehoicle scheduling is a variation of the deterministic version presented above, but scheduled task times can be perturbed by random events after the scheduling is fixed.
-The goal is now to also minimize the expectation of the detotal delay.
+Stochastic vehicle scheduling is a variation of the deterministic version presented above, but scheduled task times can be perturbed by random events after the scheduling is fixed.
+The goal is now to also minimize the expectation of the total delay.

-We consider the same framework as baove, to which we add the following:
+We consider the same framework as above, to which we add the following:
 - Delay cost: ``c_\text{delay}``
 - Set of scenarios ``\Omega``.
-- We indroduce three sets of random variables, wich can take different values depending on the scenario ``\omega\in\Omega``
+- We introduce three sets of random variables, which can take different values depending on the scenario ``\omega\in\Omega``
     - Perturbed beginning time: ``\xi_v^b \geq t_v^b``
     - Perturbed end time: ``\xi_v^e \geq t_v^e``
     - Perturbed travel time: ``\xi_{(u,v)}^{tr} \geq t_{(u,v)}^{tr}``
 - We fix ``\xi_o^e = 0`` and ``\xi_d^b = +\infty``
-- Given an ``o-uv`` path ``P``, we define recursively the end time ``\tau_v``, and the total delay ``\Delta_v`` along ``P``:
+- Given a ``o-uv`` path ``P``, we define recursively the end time ``\tau_v``, and the total delay ``\Delta_v`` along ``P``:
 ```math
 \boxed{\left\{\begin{aligned}
 \tau_v &= \xi_v^e + \max(\tau_u +\xi_{(u,v)}^{tr} - \xi_v^b, 0)\\